cmac6/ELK-Stack/README.md

 - Creates config file & enables Docker module
 - Starts Metricbeat service, enables service to start on boot

-The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance. *Note* You must SSH into the ELK machine from your Ansible container, for example `ssh@RedAdmin10.1.0.4`, before running `docker ps`!
+The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance. **NOTE** You must SSH into the ELK machine from your Ansible container, for example `ssh@RedAdmin10.1.0.4`, before running `docker ps`!

 ![Docker Output](images/docker_ps_ELK.png)